rafaelherik/python-api-in-containers/SOLUTION.md

 k8s_context: minikube
 ```

-The environment name is set here, the values.yaml relative path and also the kubeconfig relative path.
-This value about kubernetes authentication should be stored in a secure location, like a remote vault for non development environments.
-In case of a remote vault the kubernetes authentication strategy could be changed.
+Here, environment_name defines the environment, valueFilesPath points to the relative path of values.yaml, and kubeconfig_path specifies the Kubernetes configuration path.
+Secure storage of Kubernetes authentication details, like in a remote vault for non-development environments, is recommended.

 To deploy the helm chart using ansible run the command: